 Once you complete your application and pay online, you will be able to check the status of your application using the i.d. number you were given, along with the email and password you set up at the beginning of the online process.
 Once approved, download and print the multipage PDF to use on arrival in Tanzania at JRO/Kilimanjaro airport customs.
 With this document you can go straight to one of the Visa Booth stamp-in lines.

-Regardless of country policies, Alpine Ascents will require proof of vaccination and a negative PCR test upon climb arrival.
+Regardless of country policies, Alpine Ascents will require proof of vaccination.
 Please note that Covid protocols, both best practices and entry requirements, are changing frequently.
-Alpine Ascents requires all international climbers to be fully vaccinated (provide vaccination card with QR code) and provide proof of a negative PCR test taken 72 hours prior to your trip departure.
+Alpine Ascents requires all international climbers to be fully vaccinated.
+Please bring your vaccination card with you to show to your guide at the start of your climb.

 Climbers will be asked to wear proper facemasks in all public places while not on the mountain.
 This includes while in towns, while being transported and while in hotel premises or during meals.